Processed food pretending to be real food

 In a few years time, these "food" manufacturers are going to be regarded in the same way that we now look at the manufacturers of asbestos and tobacco products.
 Perhaps the food manufacturers are more insidious and deceitful.
 Cigarettes and asbestos cement sheets were never sold as natural, and healthy, and safe for families and children.
 Shame on the people who run these companies.

-Organic cream, butter, eggs and raw milk are all excellent, healthy and sustaining foods.
+Thick high-fat cream (preferably organic), butter and free-range eggs are all healthy and sustaining foods.
 Ice cream made with these ingredients along with a vanilla pod and perhaps a dash of raw honey, maple syrup or rapadura (crystallised sugar cane juice) is a delicious and nourishing food.
-Unfortunately they take a little more effort to produce, and don't have a shelf life measured in years.
+Unfortunately the ingredients cost more and the product doesn't have a shelf life measured in years.